What Is an Insurance Policy Period?

 Policy Period Length

 The length of a policy period can vary per insurance carrier.
-A large portion of carriers only offers six-month policy periods.
-Some carriers offer a yearlong policy period, and some even offer a month-to-month policy period.
+A large portion of carriers only offer six-month policy periods and yearlong policy periods.
+There are some carriers that offer a month-to-month policy period.
 Month-to-month policies are rare and are often reserved for high-risk drivers.
 The policy period will be listed on most of your documents, but you can also ask your car insurance agent what it is.

 Payment Due Date Determination

 A major function of a policy period is that it dictates your payment due date.
 If you pay in full, your policy period will start when your payment is due.
 If you pay monthly, your payment will be due on the same day of the month as your original policy start date.

 For instance, if you begin your policy on the 5th of June, your monthly payments will be due on the 5th of each month.
 If you pay your premium in full, your next payment will be due at the end of the policy period, which will also be on the 5th of the month.
 All payments will be based on the date the policy is started unless other special arrangements are made.